Keizahemmanuel7/health-supplements-shop-privacy-policy/README.md

 1. HOW THE HEALTH SUPPLEMENTS SHOP APP OPERATES

-Health Supplements Shop serves as an interface that connects users to products and services offered through Digistore24.
+Health Supplements Shop serves as an interface that connects users to health supplements, wellness products, nutritional products, and related services offered through the Digistore24 platform.

-When users create accounts, sign in, place orders, make purchases, submit payment information, or communicate with vendors, these activities are generally processed through Digistore24 and its authorized partners.
+When users create accounts, sign in, browse products, make purchases, submit payment information, communicate with vendors, or access services through the app, these activities are generally processed through Digistore24 and its authorized partners.

 While Google Play Data Safety disclosures may indicate that certain information is collected through the app experience, much of this information is collected and processed through Digistore24 when users interact with website features available within the app.